crossfield/streak-android-sdk/README.md

 ### Deep-linking

-Your Streak game can also contains a deep-link in order to open a specific page from a website, a push notification…
+Your Streak game can also contain a deep-link in order to open a specific page from a website, a push notification etc.

   - Modify your manifest to add the intent-filter: